 - What do I most dislike about myself?

-- Journal.
 You'll get more out of your inner excavation if you journal as you go along (Date your entries so you can track your journey over time).
-Not only does writing slow you down and make you think about things more deeply, but it provides a record of what you were thinking and feeling at the time—a snapshot, if you will, that can be enormously illuminating later when you see how much you might have changed (or not).
-Marnie Pehrson, successful author and online business woman, says her journals have given her tremendous insight into herself as well as provided a wonderful resource for some of her books.
+Not only does writing make you slow down and think about things more deeply, but it provides a record of what you were thinking and feeling at the time—a snapshot, if you will, that can be enormously illuminating later when you see how much you might have changed (or not).
+Marnie Pehrson—successful author and online businesswoman—says her journals have given her tremendous insight about herself and have even provided a wonderful resource for some of her books.
 If you're a professional writer, your journal can be a gold mine of ideas and fodder for the characters in your books.

-I used to confuse these two, but I'm now convinced that self-knowledge and the exercise of getting to know oneself better are not at all the same thing as self-absorption.
+I used to confuse these two, but I'm now convinced that self-knowledge and the exercise of getting to know one's self better are not at all the same thing as self-absorption.
 There is ample evidence from psychology and counseling professionals that self-knowledge is an important component of mental health and emotional intelligence.
 Dr. Brené Brown's work on vulnerability has clearly demonstrated that those who know and accept themselves are much more resilient when life throws them a curve ball.